Road Bike Buyer’s Guide

 Carbon is the leading frame material for high-end road bikes due to its super light weight and stiffness.
 Following success in aerospace engineering and Formula One, carbon found its way into the bicycle industry as the material became more accessible.
 Carbon fibre can be moulded into an array of shapes which has been one of the main drivers behind optimising aero bike.
 Tube shaping also helps engineers reinforce and stiffen key areas of the frame like the bottom bracket and head tube.

 Carbon is accessible at just about every price point these days.
 Pricier frames use higher grades of carbon coupled with more refined lay up methods.
-As your budget increases, so does the quality of carbon lay-up (the ways in which carbon is placed in the mould.)
+As your budget increases, so does the quality of carbon lay-up which in layman’s terms is the specific way in which the layers of carbon fibre material are placed within the mould.

 While carbon is common, it is still more expensive than its aluminium counterpart, so bear this in mind when you’re looking at the bike specifications.